Providing financial help in the Weld RE-4 school district to prevent homelessness

 Stepping Stones recipients attend our churches.
 Their children attend our schools.
 We see them on Main Street, at the park, at the grocery store.
 They range from young adults to senior citizens.
 We help large families, single parents, and adults without children.
 Many of our clients have a college education or are attending school.
 Some of our clients have moved to Windsor from other areas.
 However, many were raised right here and are working hard to remain in our beloved community.

-Our 9-member all-volunteer board spent over 1075 hours interviewing every client, confirming their payment needs, and keeping Stepping Stones of Windsor running.
-With no paid staff, our administrative costs were just 2.3%.
+Our 9-member all-volunteer board spent over 1600 hours interviewing every client, confirming their payment needs, and keeping Stepping Stones of Windsor running.
+We have no paid staff and over 99.9% of our administrative costs were paid for by our board members.